-Prerequisites: Video for Media, Audio for Media, Foundations of Digital Visuals, and Broadcast Graphics with a grade of "C" or better.
+Prerequisites: COMM-2643, with a grade of "C" or better or COMM-3633, with a grade of "C" or better.

 This course provides the opportunity to produce capstone works from one's training in media production and to read and reflect on primary materials.
 This course is normally offered every spring semester.